 Company / Partnership law and disputes

 She appears in applications seeking rectification of the company register.
 Ashley is a guest editor of the Surveyors chapter of the Encyclopedia of Professional Partnerships by Sweet & Maxwell.

-Ashley regularly appears in breach of contract matters ranging from the formation of contracts to repudiatory breaches.
-She has experience with agency agreements, sale of goods and business broker sale agreements.
+She has specific experience with agency agreements including business broker sale agreements and estate agents.
 She has successfully argued the meaning of ‘introduction’ for a claimant in a breach of contract dispute.